Exodus-Privacy/exodus/.github/ISSUE_TEMPLATE/question.md

 Please, feel free to ask your question here (you can also ask your question [via email or IRC](https://exodus-privacy.eu.org/en/page/who/#contact)).

-Please note that we're all volunteers and may take time to respond.
+Please note that we're all volunteers and there might be some delay before an answer comes.